Familylinks - Pittsburgh Pennsylvania

 Familylinks - Pittsburgh, PA

-Familylinks is treatment facility located at 250 Shady Avenue in the 15206 zip code in Pittsburgh, PA that offers medication assisted addiction treatment.
-It accepts domestic violence victims, court/judicial system clients and sexual abuse victims into its treatment program.
+Familylinks is treatment center located at 250 Shady Avenue in the 15206 zip code in Pittsburgh, PA that offers medication-assisted treatment for addiction.
+It accepts transitional age young adults, teenagers and people with trauma into its treatment service.
 Familylinks provides suboxone prescription and buprenorphine maintenance to children and adolescents.
-Some of the treatment approaches used by Familylinks consist of dialectical behavior therapy, trauma-related counseling and 12-step facilitation.
+Some of the treatment approaches used by Familylinks consist of cognitive behavioral therapy, relapse prevention and 12-step facilitation.

 Address: 250 Shady Avenue, Pittsburgh, PA 15206